The SIGMA 10514 is a proven, multi-role, combatant design

 SAIL TRAINING SHIP CISNE BRANCO TO VISIT CURAÇAO IN JULY 2018

 The Cisne Branco (White Swan in Portuguese) is the Sail Training Vessel (STV) of the Brazilian Navy.
 Besides training naval midshipmen, it is used to promote Brazilian culture and its seafaring traditions around the world.
 The vessel is currently navigating the South American continent from one end to the other, participating in the international regatta “Velas Latinoamérica”.
-In July she sailed into the Caribbean where as part of the programme she visited the island of Curaçao.
+In September she visited Curaçao looking for a safe haven due to the weather and sea conditions related to hurricane Isaac.
 The island became an important location for Damen Shipyards in 2017, when the group acquired the local ship repair yard (now called Damen Shiprepair Curaçao), its first in the region.

 The Cisne Branco was built by Damen Shipyards and delivered to the Brazilian Navy in 1999.
 The vessel is the first of her class, later joined by her sister ships Stad Amsterdam and Shabab Oman II.
 This beautiful ship, the pride of the Brazilian Navy, is a proof of the long and strong relationship between the country and Damen.